davidstutz/superpixel-benchmark/README.md

 **Updates:**

+* The docker files have been updated to the latest debian releases as well as ARM64 in [PR18](https://github.com/davidstutz/superpixel-benchmark/pull/18).
 * A docker implementation containing many of the algorithms was added to [./docker](./docker/).
 * An implementation of the average metrics, i.e. Average Boundary Recall (called Average Miss Rate in the updated paper), Average Undersegmentation Error